- March 2016

 - laying pipes for drainage for the new roads.

-VGC workers have also been assisting the archaeologists on the project.
+Workers also assist the archaeologists on the project.
 We protect the dig areas, where the researchers have already excavated a number of Stone age tools and Roman remains.
 Our teams also help by removing spoil from these dig areas.
 They have been taught to recognise archaeological indicators, and are helping to ensure that artefacts are not destroyed by accident during earthworks in other parts of the site.

-Our labour manager on the project is James Burke, and our ‘Be Safe by Choice’ key influencers are Baljit Singh, Ionut Roman and Rishi Khera.
+Our labour manager on the project, James Burke, leads the ILT.
+Our ‘Be Safe by Choice’ key influencers are Baljit Singh, Ionut Roman and Rishi Khera.

 Fairness, inclusion and respect